 Forest Hills Stadium has played host to some of the most important cultural moments of our time.
-Over the course of its nearly 100-year history, the storied venue has drawn legendary musicians at the height of their influence and iconic athletes who have set records and even broken color barriers.
+Over the course of its 100-year history, the storied venue has drawn legendary musicians at the height of their influence and iconic athletes who have set records and even broken color barriers.

 Take a look back at just a few of the Forest Hills Stadium figures and moments that have impacted our culture.